Lesson 17: Creating Files in Visual Basic 6

 End Sub

-17.3 Reading a file
+17.3 Reading Files

 To read a file created in section 17.2, you can use the input # statement.
 However, we can only read the file according to the format when it was written.
-You have to open the file according to its file number and the variable that hold the data.
+You have to open the file according to its file number and the variable that holds the data.
 We also need to declare the variable using the DIM command.

-17.3.1 Sample Program 1: Reading file
+17.3.1 Sample Program: Reading a File

 Private Sub Reading_Click()